HDFGroup/hsds/docs/azure_ad_setup.md

 -------------------------------------

-In the Azure Portal, go to Azure Active Directory, select "App registrations" and click the the plus sign: "New registration" that will be used by the HSDS clients.
+In the Azure Portal, go to Azure Active Directory, select "App registrations" and click the the plus sign, "New registration" that will be used by the HSDS clients.
 In the register page, chose an appropriate name for the application and select the desired "Supported account types".

-In "API permissions", add the following permissions:
+In "API permissions", add the following permission:

 * for "APIs my organization users", select the HSDS server application.
 Choose "Delegated permissions" and add permissions for the HSDS scope
-* for "Azure Active Graph (1)", add "User.Read.All, Read all users' full profiles"

 Under "Authentication", choose "https://login.microsoftonline.com/common/oauth2/nativeclient" for "Redirect URIs".

 Also under "Authenticaton", toggle "Yes" for "Treat application as a public client"

-In the overview section, note the "Application (client) ID" value, the "Directory (tenant) ID" value, and udner "Manifest" the "resourceAppId" value.
+In the overview section, note the "Application (client) ID" value, and the "Directory (tenant) ID" value.
 You'll need these for the client configuration steps (see below).

 Client Configuration
 --------------------